TofunmiSodimu/ROS-projects/README.md

-1. Follow_me - This is a ROS2 package implementing a 'follow me' robot.
+1. 'Follow_me' - This is a ROS2 package implementing a 'follow me' robot.
 The package contains a 'follower' node and a 'followme_launch' launch file.
    - 'Follower.py' node: This node subscribes to the pose of turtle1, calculates the new angular and linear velocities to make the pose of turtle2 match that of turtle1, and publishes the new command velocities to turtle2.
    - 'followme_launch.py' launch file: This file launches a screen with two turtles and the 'follower' node.